SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 Do not forget to `write()` and `end()` the response.

-Do not forget to change the `index.html` as well.
+Remember to change the `index.html` as well.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-72.jpg" /]